crweaver225/Portfolio-CW/content/posts/engineering/cpp-constructors-move-semantics/index.md

 ![Book Image](moving-vector.png "Book Image")

-This will invalidate the original object since it no longer as a correct pointer to its dynamic data, but this is usually of no concern since it is a temporary (r-value) anyways.
+This will invalidate the original object since it no longer has a correct pointer to its dynamic data, but this is usually of no concern since it is a temporary (r-value) anyway.
 By adding overloaded constructors for r-values in our object, we can support moving these objects as r-values and improve the performance of our program
 ```C++
 class Integer {
     int *p_int;